2018 Audi TTS Roadster

-The TTS Roadster builds on Audi's stylish TT drop-top by increasing output to 265 horsepower, incorporating a standard adaptive suspension and adding more aggressive sheetmetal.
-The changes don't quite transform the Roadster into a sports car, although it should nonetheless prove appealing for those in search of a quick ragtop with a well-appointed cabin and plenty of flair.
+The TTS Roadster builds on Audi's stylish TT Roadster with a 292-horsepower engine and a more aggressive appearance.
+The changes transform the drop-top into a more aggressive sports car, one that should prove appealing for those in search of a quick two-door with a well-appointed cabin and plenty of flair.

 Under the Hood

 Power comes from a turbocharged and direct-injected TFSI 2.0-liter four-cylinder.
 It makes 292 horsepower at 5,400 rpm and 280 lb-ft. of torque starting at just 1,900 rpm.

 Linked to a six-speed dual-clutch transmission and Audi's quattro all-wheel drive system, the turbo four sends the TTS from zero to 60 mph in 4.6 seconds -- 0.7 seconds faster than the regular TT -- and on to a top speed of 155 mph.

 Fuel economy checks in at 23 mpg in the city and 27 mpg on the highway.
 Those are respectable figures for a sports roadster, but note premium gas is required.